Mark Chapman (cricketer)

-Early and domestic career
+Early life and education

-Chapman was born in Hong Kong to a Hong Kongese mother and New Zealander father.
+Chapman was born in Hong Kong to a New Zealander father and a Hong Kongese mother.
 His father Peter was a crown prosecutor for the Government of Hong Kong and his mother Anne worked in the financial sector.
 He attended Island School in Hong Kong, before enrolling at King's College, Auckland at the age of 14, and went on to study engineering at the University of Auckland.

+Domestic career

-He played for the Hong Kong under-19 team at the 2010 Under-19 World Cup, aged 15.
+Chapman played for the Hong Kong under-19 team at the 2010 Under-19 World Cup, aged 15.

 Chapman made his World Cricket League debut for Hong Kong in the 2011 Division Three tournament against USA at the age of 16.
 He top scored for Hong Kong with an unbeaten knock of 70 in the final of the 2011 ICC World Cricket League Division Three tournament, helping Hong Kong claim the title after defeating Papua New Guinea.
 It also helped Hong Kong to earn a promotion to 2011 World Cricket League Division Two.
 It was in the latter tournament that Chapman made his List A debut against Uganda.
 He played five further List A matches in the competition, the last of which was against Papua New Guinea.
 In his six matches in the competition, he scored 192 runs at a batting average of 38.40, with two half centuries and a high score of 81.
 His highest score came against the United Arab Emirates.
 He made his T20 debut against Italy on 15 November 2013 during the 2013 ICC World Twenty20 Qualifier.

 Chapman made his first-class debut on 17 December 2015 in the 2015–16 Plunket Shield.
 As he holds dual citizenship with both New Zealand and Hong Kong, he is not considered as an overseas player.

 On 1 January 2018, Chapman scored his first century in a Twenty20 match, batting for Auckland against Canterbury in the 2017–18 Super Smash.

 Chapman was the leading run-scorer in the 2017–18 Ford Trophy, with 480 runs in eight matches for Auckland.
 In June 2018, he was awarded a contract with Auckland for the 2018–19 season.
 In March 2020, in round five of the 2019–20 Plunket Shield season, Chapman and Joe Carter scored centuries in both innings of the match.
 It was the first time that two batsmen had scored a century in each innings in the same match in the Plunket Shield.

 In June 2020, Chapman was offered a contract by Auckland ahead of the 2020–21 domestic cricket season.
 In the match between Auckland and Otago during the 2020–21 Plunket Shield season, Auckland's Ben Lister became the first COVID-19 replacement in a cricket match as he replaced Chapman, who reported feeling unwell, inline with the updated International Cricket Council (ICC) playing conditions for a substitute due to COVID.

+Chapman was part of the Washington Freedom squad during the 2025 Major League Cricket season, in which the team finished as runners-up.